Creating a DNS sinkhole with Perl and unbound(8)

 Source code

-Addendum I: enforcing DNS provider in pf.conf
+Addendum I: Enforcing DNS provider in pf.conf

 # host use-application-dns.net